vuejs-translations/docs-pt/src/guide/essentials/reactivity-fundamentals.md

     }
   },

-  // `mounted` é um gatilho de ciclo de vida que explicaremos adiante mounted() {
+  // `mounted` é uma função gatilho do
+  // ciclo de vida que explicaremos depois mounted() {
     // `this` refere-se a instância do componente. console.log(this.count) // => 1